20AndersDev/ca_cms_anders-nes/README.md

 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)
 - [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

 - Domain is hosted on one.com and wordpress for the API hosting.
-Wordpress is setup as headless mode iwth all the movies hosted inthe API.
+Wordpress is setup as headless mode with all the movies hosted in the API.

 ## Getting Started